SepidehHayati/Other-Projects/Personal Projects/SQL Data Warehouse/Readme.md

 2. Kimball
 3. Data Vault
 4. Medallion Architecture ✅ (_Used in this project_)
-   A modern layered architecture commonly used in lakehouse environments.
+   A modern layered architecture is commonly used in lakehouse environments.
 It organizes data into three progressive layers:

    - **Bronze Layer**
      Raw data (e.g., full-load tables).
-     _Load method: As-is, no transformation._
+     Load method: As-is, no transformation.

    - **Silver Layer**
-     Cleaned and standardized data ready for analysis.
+     Cleaned and standardized data are ready for analysis.
-     _Includes data transformation, standardization, aggregation, and integration._
+     Includes data cleansing, transformation, and standardization.
-     _Load method: Full load with transformation._
+     Load method: Full load with transformation.

    - **Gold Layer**
-     Curated data optimized for analytics and reporting.
+     Data optimized for analytics and reporting.
-     _Stored as views or star schema tables for use in dashboards and business intelligence tools._
+     Stored as views or star schema tables for use in dashboards and business intelligence tools.
+     Aggregation and integration